An Interview with SolarWindow and CEO John Conklin

-Solar Power Authority sat down with John Conklin, the CEO of SolarWindow, to chat about SolarWindow and the technology they’re working on.
-The interview has been editted and condensed.
+Solar Power Authority sat down with John Conklin, the CEO of SolarWindow, to chat about SolarWindow and the technology the company is working on.
+The interview has been edited and condensed.

 Tell us a little bit about yourself.

-I have 30 years of industrial experience and that background spans a number of different industries.
-I’ve worked in about 14 different states and in a number of different coding companies.
-It was that coding background, coupled with my process in environmental controls, along with my solar energy design background that brought me to SolarWindow.
+I have thirty years of industrial experience, and that background spans a number of different industries.
+I’ve worked in about fourteen different states and in a number of different coding companies.
+It was that coding background—coupled with my process in environmental controls and my solar-energy design background—that brought me to SolarWindow.

-Initially, I was brought in as a consultant to help the CEO at the time with a particular aspect of developing a prototype.
-Shortly after that I was brought into the company by the board to be president & CEO, and from that point forward we’ve continued progressing forward with product development – our eyes are set on developing a commercial product by year end 2017.
+Initially I was brought in as a consultant to help the CEO at the time with a particular aspect of developing a prototype.
+Shortly after that, I was brought into the company by the board to be president & CEO, and from that point forward we’ve continued progressing with product development—our eyes are set on developing a commercial product by year-end 2017.

-So I think first off, it’s important for everybody to realize that solar window technologies is not a PV company.
+So I think, first off, it’s important for everybody to realize that SolarWindow Technologies is not a PV company.
 We are not a solar photovoltaic company.
 We really should be referred to as a clean energy company.
-And as we look at clean energy moving forward we see that there’s going to be a tremendous potential in how the world looks at PV or where the global outlook for PV as it may be referred to.
-And as a clean energy company we feel that we have an opportunity to make robust change in the global market for photovoltaic and helping countries accomplish some of their renewable energy goals and have a worldwide effect on energy, energy demand, and turning tall towers and skyscrapers into power generators, which right now it does not have a meaningful way of being able to do that.
+And as we look at clean energy moving forward, we see that there’s going to be a tremendous potential in how the world looks at PV—or the global outlook for PV, as it may be referred to.
+And as a clean energy company, we feel that we have an opportunity to make robust change in the global market for photovoltaic.

 How old is SolarWindow?

 The technology really goes back to 2009, although the company existed before that.
 SolarWindow efforts really began in late 2008 and in early 2009, and then my work started in February of 2010.